 Good inventory management helps with:

-- Improving cash flow.
+Improving cash flow.
 Putting cash into too much inventory at once means it’s not available for other things – like payroll or marketing.
 Having a firm grip of your inventory levels is key to maintaining a good cashflow.

 Key inventory management terms